- 4 cups jamaica or hibiscus flower concentrate

 - 1 tablespoon balsamic vinegar

-- 6 Duck Breasts: about 6 to 8 ounces each, with skin
+- 6 duck breasts with skin, about 6 to 8 ounces each

 - Bring heat down to medium-low, as the sauce will have reduced considerably and will be simmering too strongly.
 Keep on a low simmer until the sauce achieves a thick, syrupy consistency, about 10 more minutes.
 Don't let it thicken too much, as the sauce will continue to thicken as it cools.
 Remove the spices using a slotted spoon or strainer, and reserve in a container.